What is State of Wales?

 A magazine-style blog dedicated to “big picture” issues, including major challenges facing Wales at present and Welsh independence.

 Why was State of Wales set up?

-The old site (Oggy Bloggy Ogwr) was becoming inadequate in terms of how information was presented and how effective it was in separating neutral/objective posts on Welsh politics and Bridgend, from posts outwardly supporting independence.
+The old site (Oggy Bloggy Ogwr) was inadequate because it didn’t effectively separate neutral/objective posts on Welsh politics and Bridgend from posts outwardly supporting independence.
 It might’ve been confusing for readers and gave a sense I didn’t know what I wanted Oggy Bloggy Ogwr to be.

-Switching to a quarterly magazine format not only gives me an opportunity to take breaks every now and again, but also have an unashamedly nationalist platform – where I don’t have to worry so much about trying to fit in independence-related posts around humdrum posts on the Senedd or elsewhere.
+Switching to a separate site not only gives me an opportunity to take breaks, but also have an unashamedly nationalist platform – where I don’t have to worry about fitting in independence-related posts around humdrum posts on the Senedd or elsewhere.

 What specific topics will State of Wales focus on?

 The primary goal of the site is to support the Welsh independence movement by providing well-researched articles going into detail on the ifs, whats, whys and hows of independence – listed at the Independence Index.